Skip to main content

 • Iced-over evaporator coil.
 The most common reason a freezer runs hard but stays warm.
 Frost insulates the coil so it can’t absorb heat.
 Behind it is almost always a defrost-system failure.

 • Failed defrost components.
 The defrost heater, defrost thermostat, or timer/control board lets frost build until the coil is a solid block.
-Reach-ins ice up at the back panel; the airflow chokes off and the upper shelves warm first.
+Reach-ins ice up at the back panel; airflow chokes off and the upper shelves warm first.

 • Condenser airflow blocked.
 A clogged condenser coil or a dead condenser fan makes the compressor work against a hot box.
 Common in kitchens where grease and dust cake the coil fast.